 What to avoid

-- Too many metrics: If everything is labeled critical, nothing is.
+- Too many metrics: if everything is "critical," nothing is.

-- Unreconciled KPIs: A beautiful dashboard that doesn't tie to the ledger damages trust.
+- Unreconciled KPIs: a beautiful dashboard that doesn't tie to the ledger destroys trust.

 The right first step is boring on purpose.
 Unify the data, reconcile it, and define a manageable scorecard.